V8 Rasam is a South Indian soup with V8 vegetable juice and is served with rice.

 Why add V8 Juice to Rasam?

 V8 juice is a vegetable juice and not everyone likes the juice as.
 Jazz it up a bit with Indian spices and it tastes wonderful.
 Second, adding the juice to rasam not only enhances the flavor but also increases the nutritional value.
 V8 is available in almost all the supermarkets and substitute it with some water for a hearty side dish!!

 V8 Rasam ~ Chaaru Recipe

-- ½ – 1 tbsp Toor Dal ground to fine powder
+- ½ – 1 tablespoon Toor Dal ground to fine powder

 - 2 teaspoon Oil